Lessnullvoid/Pulsum-Plantae/README.md

 After running any of this software's your ar good to run the puredata part in the system.
 This specific patch is a granular synth.
 Is important to preload a sound sample on every module.
 By default the outputs are setup in a quadraphonic arrangement, so every module send to ~DAC1 ~DAC2 ~DAC3 and so on.
 You can control this on the output panel.
  ![pd granular](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/img/pdgranular.jpg?raw=true)

+ **Start the patch**
+ - Load a grain of sound 0.1 milisecond on loadpanel for every channel
+ - High the volume on the output~ box
+ - Ajust the OSC data receiver on the routeOSC part to match your prefered arrangment
+ - The OSC data es controlling 3 parameters for every granular synth, frequency, amplitud, position.
+ - Listen to your plants playing granular synths :)

 This is a first version of the software for sonification.
 Both versions are available.
  ![pd plantSynth](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/img/pulsumv2.jpg?raw=true)